thinktecture-labs/web-components-chat/README.md

 ## Structure

-The structure of the project is as following.
+The structure of the project is as following:

 ### `backend`